helenafnandes/mood-analyzer-chatbot/README.md

 ## Personalizing the Bot

 - The chatbot's behavior and responses can be personalized to suit different contexts or businesses.
-This customization primarily depends on the contents of the `intents.json` file.
-By modifying or adding intents and their corresponding patterns and responses in the `intents.json` file, the chatbot can be adapted to their specific requirements and industry domain.
+This customization primarily depends on the contents of the `intents.json` and `messages.json` files on the `personalization_files` folder.
+By modifying or adding intents and their corresponding patterns and messages in those files, the chatbot can be adapted to their specific requirements and industry domain.
 - You may also modify the chatbot's actions depending on the intent or the sentiment of the user's sentence.
 For example, if the user wants to make an order, the bot can start an order making process instead of just showing a message.

-## Libraries and Technologies Used

-- **TensorFlow**: Used for building and training the neural network model for intent classification.
-- **spaCy**: Utilized for tokenization and natural language processing tasks.
-- **VADER Sentiment Analysis**: Integrated for sentiment analysis of user inputs.
-- **TextBlob**: Employed for spell checking functionality.

-## Thanks to Resources

-This project was made possible because of some awesome content I used to learn about NLP techniques and to build this project.
-A big thank you for the following resourcers and creators:

-- **"Natural Language Processing (NLP) Tutorial with Python & NLTK"**: Instructed by Edureka on freecodecamp's YouTube channel.
-Available at [this link](https://www.youtube.com/watch?v=X2vAabgKiuM&t=1s).
-- **"Intelligent AI Chatbot in Python"**: Created by NeuralNine.
-Available on YouTube at [this link](https://www.youtube.com/watch?v=1lwddP0KUEg&t=1522s).
-- **"What is Sentiment Analysis?"**: On aws.amazon.com, available at [this link](https://aws.amazon.com/what-is/sentiment-analysis/?nc1=h_ls).

 ## Contributions and Suggestions

-Suggestions for improvements or additional features are much appreciated!
-Contributions to the project are also welcomed.
-Please feel free to fork the repository, make changes, and submit pull requests.
+Feel free to explore the repository and share your thoughts!
+Suggestions for improvements or additional features are much appreciated.